Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive, structured sit for long sessions High price point
+Structured seat for long sessions High price point

-Manual headrest/ratchet-back comfort tuning Upholstery removability not available
+Manual headrest tuning Removability not available

 Details

-• Sale price: $13,999.99 (2-piece)
+• Sale price: $13,999.99 for the 2-piece setup

 • Upholstery: leather

-• Overall depth/height: D 43", H 33"
+• Overall dimensions: D 43", H 33"

 • Seat: SH 19", SD 23"

-• Arm/max height: AH 25", MH 43"
+• Arm / max height: AH 25", MH 43"

-• Frame/suspension: hardwood + reinforced elastic webbing
+• Frame / suspension: hardwood frame + reinforced elastic webbing

 • Cushions: high-density open-cell foam + memory foam; dacron wadding

-• Mechanism/removability: manual headrest; removability not available
+• Mechanism / removability: manual headrest; removability not available

 Bracci Karma Sofa